steven-barkley/app-kotlin-wiltonmanors/README.md

 Use setImageResource() to change the image that's displayed in an ImageView Use control flow statements like if / else expressions or when expressions to handle different cases in your app, for example, showing different images under different circumstances.

+You learned:

+The importance of testing.
+What a unit test looks like.
+How to run a unit test.
+Some common testing syntax.
+How to write a unit test.

 ## Add image here

 ## Project Work Hours